Dr Mathew Davies

 My current research examines the intersection of regional order building, human rights and governance in Southeast Asia, paying particular regard to the Association of Southeast Asian Nations (ASEAN).
 To study this issue I examine the region through the lens of socialisation, investigating how ASEAN is both a driver of, and arena for, those efforts to diffuse standards.
 I am interested in the stories of rights socialisation efforts that have emerged, the success and failure of those efforts and how we can use those stories to better understand what ASEAN is.

 I am commencing a project that takes this interest and examines ‘the new politics of human rights in Southeast Asia’, seeking to explain both why ASEAN came to adopt human rights standards and why it has done so in the way that it has.
-This project will expand my focus on ASEAN to encompass the history of the regional project and the cross over between human and traditional security throughout ASEAN cooperation.This project comprises a series of articles already underway and a book manuscript the research for which I will commence in the second half of 2014.
+This project will expand my focus on ASEAN to encompass the history of the regional project and the cross over between human and traditional security throughout ASEAN cooperation.This project comprises a series of articles already underway and a book manuscript.

 Here I talk about my interest in the women, peace and security agenda in Southeast Asia.